-There is no fee for nomination, and the costs of the Award program are being borne entirely by the Pennsylvania Masonic Youth Foundation through the generosity of the Grand Lodge of Pennsylvania.
+There is no fee for nomination, and the costs of the Award program are borne entirely by the Pennsylvania Masonic Youth Foundation on behalf of the Grand Lodge of Pennsylvania.

 Presentation of the Award

-Each year, the award will be presented either at a Quarterly Communication of the Grand Lodge, or at the state-wide annual meeting of the recipient’s youth group.
+Each year, the award is presented either at a Quarterly Communication of the Grand Lodge, or at the state-wide annual meeting of the recipient’s youth group.
 Recipients will be notified and announced in advance of the presentations.

-The Pennsylvania Masonic Youth Foundation is pleased to offer this small recognition to deserving individuals who have given of their time and talent for the betterment of the youth of our Commonwealth.
+The Pennsylvania Masonic Youth Foundation is pleased to offer this distinctive recognition to deserving individuals who have given of their time and talent for the betterment of the youth of our Commonwealth.